History of London: 1945–2000

-From the 1950s onwards London became home to a large number of immigrants, largely from Commonwealth countries such as Jamaica, India, Bangladesh, Pakistan, which dramatically changed the face of London, turning it into one of the most diverse cities in Europe.
+From the 1950s onwards London experienced an increase in immigration, largely from Commonwealth countries such as Jamaica, India, Bangladesh and Pakistan.
 However, the integration of the new immigrants was not always easy.
-Racial tensions emerged in events such as the Brixton Riots in the early 1980s.
+Racial tensions emerged in events such as the Brixton Riots between 10 and 12 April 1981 in the early 1980s.

 From the beginning of "The Troubles" in Northern Ireland in the early 1970s until the mid-1990s, London was subjected to repeated terrorist attacks by the Provisional IRA.

 The outward expansion of London was slowed by the war, and the introduction of the Metropolitan Green Belt.
 Due to this outward expansion, in 1965 the old County of London (which by now only covered part of the London conurbation) and the London County Council were abolished, and the much larger area of Greater London was established with a new Greater London Council (GLC) to administer it, along with 32 new London boroughs.

 Greater London's population declined steadily in the decades after World War II, from an estimated peak of 8.6 million in 1939 to around 6.8 million in the 1980s.
 However, it then began to increase again in the late 1980s, encouraged by strong economic performance and an increasingly positive image.

 London's traditional status as a major port declined dramatically in the post-war decades as the old Docklands could not accommodate large modern container ships.
 The principal ports for London moved downstream to the ports of Felixstowe and Tilbury.
 The docklands area had become largely derelict by the 1980s, but was redeveloped into flats and offices from the mid-1980s onwards.
 The Thames Barrier was completed in the 1980s to protect London against tidal surges from the North Sea.

-In the early 1980s political disputes between the GLC run by Ken Livingstone and the Conservative government of Margaret Thatcher led to the GLC's abolition in 1986, with most of its powers relegated to the London boroughs.
+In the early 1980s political disputes between the GLC run by Ken Livingstone and the Conservative Party government of Margaret Thatcher led to the GLC's abolition in 1986, with most of its powers relegated to the London boroughs.
 This left London as the only large metropolis in the world without a central administration.

 In 2000, London-wide government was restored, with the creation of the Greater London Authority (GLA) by Tony Blair's government, covering the same area of Greater London.
 The new authority had similar powers to the old GLC, but was made up of a directly elected Mayor and a London Assembly.
-The first election took place on 4 May, with Ken Livingstone comfortably regaining his previous post.
+The first election took place on 4 May, with Ken Livingstone comfortably regaining his previous post, becoming first elected mayor of London.
 London was recognised as one of the nine regions of England.
-In global perspective, it was emerging as a World city widely compared to New York and Tokyo.
+In global perspective, it was emerging as a World city widely compared to New York City and Tokyo.